karansandhu96/AutoInsurance/README.md

 # AutoInsurance
-Here is a detailed report on Power BI report, here's a comprehensive analysis that can serve as a structured report.
+Here is a detailed report on Power BI project on Insurance data for a car sales customers, it's a comprehensive analysis that can serve as a structured report.
 I'll break down each insight derived from the visuals and provide an explaination.

 ---